Wants to Meet Up

-I have hosted some surfers in SF and Boston and have been hosted in turn by wonderful people in Portland, Munich, Madrid and Montreal!
+I have hosted some surfers in SF and Boston and have been hosted in turn by wonderful people in Portland, Munich, Madrid, Montreal, Philadelphia and D.C.!

 The best CS experiences are with surfers that are interested in hanging out, will break bread together and who I can show around the city.
 It's also good for me to practice my Spanish, French and Italian, so if you speak any of those then we can probably learn a lot from each other!

-Things that I like: traveling (duh), GOOD food, ice cream, quality beers and cocktails, picnicking, beaching, hiking, exploring, museums and art galleries, making dinner with friends and learning to cook new things, reading, rock climbing, yoga and finding fun new ways to exercise (even if I don't do it often enough!)
+Things that I like: traveling (duh), GOOD food, ice cream, picnicking, beaching, hiking, exploring, museums and art galleries, making dinner with friends and learning to cook new things, reading, rock climbing, yoga and finding fun new ways to exercise (even if I don't do it often enough!)
 I am less interested in drinking nowadays but am open to it once in a while.

-Things that I don't like: littering, dubbed movies, badly prepared food, cigarettes indoors, cockroaches, shady people, showers that you have to squeegee after you use them, and I hate licking envelopes!!!
+Things that I don't like: littering, dubbed movies, cigarettes indoors, cockroaches, shady people, showers that you have to squeegee after you use them, and I hate licking envelopes!!!

 Music, Movies, and Books

 Sadly I read less novels than I used to.
-Here are some old favorites: Jane Eyre, Portrait of Dorian Grey, One Hundred Years of Solitude, Cloud Atlas, The Beach, A Tree Grows in Brooklyn, Fahrenheit 451, all Murakami and John Steinbeck books, and oh so many more!
+Here are some old favorites: Jane Eyre, Portrait of Dorian Grey, One Hundred Years of Solitude, Cloud Atlas, The Beach, A Tree Grows in Brooklyn, Fahrenheit 451, all Murakami and John Steinbeck books, and more!

 Music: Quite eclectic.
 Lots of 60s and 70s, some electronica, bluegrass, Johnny Cash, some hip-hop and rap, guilty pleasure pop, rock...
 I can enjoy basically any genre minus smooth jazz and poppy, twangy country (except when ridiculously twangy).
-Funny enough, I sing harmony in a country band and still know nothing about country music!
-Check out The Western Skyline SF
+I sing harmony in a country band and still know little about country music!

 One Amazing Thing I’ve Done